Mohawk people: Marriage

 The Mohawk Nation people have a matrilineal kinship system, with descent and inheritance passed through the female line.
 Today, the marriage ceremony may follow that of the old tradition or incorporate newer elements, but is still used by many Mohawk Nation marrying couples.
 Some couples choose to marry in the European manner and the Longhouse manner, with the Longhouse ceremony usually held first.

-Communities
+Longhouses

-Replicas of seventeenth-century longhouses have been built at landmarks and tourist villages, such as Kanata Village, Brantford, Ontario, and Akwesasne's "Tsiionhiakwatha" interpretation village.
+Replicas of 17th-century longhouses have been built at landmarks and tourist villages, such as Kanata Village, Brantford, Ontario, and Akwesasne's "Tsiionhiakwatha" interpretation village.
 Other Mohawk Nation Longhouses are found on the Mohawk territory reserves that hold the Mohawk law recitations, ceremonial rites, and Longhouse Religion (or "Code of Handsome Lake").
 These include: